- Undergraduate Math Courses

-CUGS students enrolled in both the Undergraduate and Graduate School will generally be assessed graduate tuition and fees, though occasionally undergraduate tuition and fees are higher and in this case the higher tuition rate would apply.
-The full time graduate tuition rate, per term, for the 2015-2016 academic year is $10,319 for a resident and $20,844 for a non-resident.
-Additionally, participation in CUGS may impact your eligibility for graduate school funding opportunities.
+Once admitted to Rackham, CUGS students will generally be assessed graduate tuition and fees, though occasionally undergraduate tuition and fees are higher and in this case the higher tuition rate would apply.
+Participation in CUGS may impact the student's eligibility for graduate school funding opportunities.

 Conditions for Early Admission

 - The student must have a minimum average grade of A (3.7).

 - Before entry into the CUGS program, the student must have met all requirements for the bachelor’s degree except in the major and in independent study or its equivalent.
 This is determined by the LSA Representative in the Dean’s or Honors Office.
 In the major, the student must have completed a minimum of six courses and one independent study experience (or seven courses and no independent study).
 This should be reflected with a note from the Director of the Undergraduate Mathematics Program.

 - Early in the junior year, the prospective student should discuss the possibility of participating in the CUGS program with the Director of the Undergraduate Programs and the Chair of the Master’s Program in the Mathematics department.
 Admission cannot be granted until the student completes 90 credit hours.

 - Prior to October 15 of the undergraduate’s third year, the applicant must obtain a Letter of Approval from the Honors Program or LSA Undergraduate College to apply for the CUGS program.
 If you are a student in the Honors Program, contact Gayle Green, email@example.com or Lisa Broome, firstname.lastname@example.org.
 Other LSA students should contact the Director of Academic Services at 734-764-0332.